samuelbalogh/aws-cert-dva-c01/README.md

 ## AWS Cognito

+### User pools & Identity pools

+- *User pools* are for authentication (identify verification).
+With a user pool, your app users can sign in through the user pool or federate through a third-party identity provider (IdP).
+Use a user pool when you need to:
+  - Design sign-up and sign-in webpages for your app.
+  - Access and manage user data.
+  - Track user device, location, and IP address, and adapt to sign-in requests of different risk levels.
+  - Use a custom authentication flow for your app.
+- *Identity pools* are for authorization (access control).
+You can use identity pools to create unique identities for users and give them access other AWS services.
+Use an identity pool when you need to:
+  - Give your users access to AWS resources, such as an Amazon Simple Storage Service (Amazon S3) bucket or an Amazon DynamoDB table.
+  - Generate temporary AWS credentials for unauthenticated users.

 ### Streams

 Amazon Cognito Streams gives developers control and insight into their data stored in Amazon Cognito.
 Developers can now configure a Kinesis stream to receive events as data is updated and synchronized.
 Amazon Cognito can push each dataset change to a Kinesis stream you own in real time.